OT Admissions Requirements

 3. By the beginning of the fall of their freshman year, documentation of a full day (6-8 hours) of documented service in a health care setting with a licensed occupational therapist.
 Applications may be reviewed for admission if this documentation is pending.

 In order to apply for transfer, applicants will typically hold a minimum collegiate grade point average of 3.0, having completed at least 15 college credits.
-Potential transfer students with less than 30 college credits must also present: (a) minimum SAT score of 1000 in math and critical reading combined with a minimum SAT critical reading score of 480 if taken prior to March 5, 2016, or a combined SAT score of 1080 if taken after March 5, 2016, or (b) an ACT composite of 22 which includes a minimum of 22 in the English subtest and a minimum of 22 in the reading subtest.
+Potential transfer students with less than 30 college credits must also present: (a) minimum SAT score of 1110 in math and critical reading combined with a minimum SAT critical reading score of 540, or (b) an ACT composite of 22 which includes a minimum of 22 in the English subtest and a minimum of 22 in the reading subtest.

 Transfer applicants for the weekday program need to also submit the following:

-3. By the beginning of the first semester of enrollment, documentation of a full day (6-8 hours) of documented service in a health care setting with a licensed occupational therapist is required.
+- By the beginning of the first semester of enrollment, documentation of a full day (6-8 hours) of documented service in a health care setting with a licensed occupational therapist is required.
+Students accepted as transfers at the freshman and sophomore levels must complete the makeup classes of those seminars missed by the beginning of the professional phase of the program.

 For Admissions Information